nickserv/prettier-config-a11y/README.md

 Prettier indents nested ternaries based on their structure.
 This indentation leads to longer lines, which can cause issues with visual and cognitive disabilities, especially with deeply nested ternaries.
-We're testing Prettier's [experimental ternaries](https://prettier.io/blog/2023/11/13/curious-ternaries) (requires 3.1.0), which preserves indentation of else cases while still indenting nesting if cases.
+I'm testing Prettier's [experimental ternaries](https://prettier.io/blog/2023/11/13/curious-ternaries) (requires 3.1.0), which preserves indentation of else cases while still indenting nesting if cases.